lcavadas/integration-tests/README.md

 ## Intro

 The tests are written with Gherkin with a `.feature` extension.
-There is a sample available under `functional/features`
+There are some samples available under `functional/features`

-The steps are defined in `functional/step_definitions/generic.js`
+The steps are defined in `step_definitions/generic.js`

-The selenium translation from Gherkin is done in `functional/support/helper.js`
+The selenium translation from Gherkin is done in `support/helper.js`

 ## Instructions

 ### Dependencies

 Note that if you plan on using browserstack or a similar service you don't need chromedriver nor Java as this is managed by those services.
+You will however need the `jq` command line tool.
+If you're a brew user just run `brew install jq`

 ### Node

 Nodejs is required.
-Please install one if you don't have one already
+Please install one if you don't have one already.
+The .nvmrc stores which version should be used.

 ### Chromedriver